Cheap Internet for Seniors

 Cons About Xfinity

-- To qualify for Internet Essentials, enrollees must participate in Medicaid, public housing assistance, Veterans Pension, SNAP, SSI, or other assistance programs.
+- To qualify for Internet Essentials, enrollees must participate in Medicaid, public housing assistance, Veterans Pension, SNAP, SSI, or another assistance programs.

-- The price increases considerably after the promotional period.
+- Price increases considerably after the promotional period

 Prefer to prepay?
 No worries!
-Xfinity offers a prepaid internet plan with no annual contract, no deposit, and no hidden fees.
-At the price of $45, you’ll receive 30 days of internet coverage with speeds up to 50 Mbps.
-There is a one-time modem purchase for $35.
+Xfinity offers a prepaid internet plan with no annual contract, deposit, or hidden fees.
+For $45, you’ll receive 30 days of internet coverage with download speeds up to 50 Mbps.
+There is a one-time modem charge of $35.

 -